-Dolomites and Tuscany is one of our newest motorcycle tours.
+Dolomites and Tuscany holiday is one of our newest motorcycle tours.
 This is a holiday where both the journey as well as the destinations are equally important.

 This fantastic trip seizes the imagination with the combination of three significant prospects.
 First is the prospect of riding through the spectacular alpine scenery of the Dolomites.
-The second is the prospect of spending a few days in a warm fragrant Mediterranean climate of Tuscany.
+The second is the prospect of spending a few days in the warm fragrant Mediterranean climate of Tuscany.
 And the third prospect is staying in a charming selection of hotels with fantastic facilities and welcoming people.

 One of the most asked questions about this tour is ‘what’s so special about Italy?’
 This question is best answered by simply being there.

-Italy is having a lengthy lunch at a tiny restaurant in a marvellous hilltop village or a bustling town square.
+Italy is – having a lengthy lunch at a tiny restaurant in a marvellous hilltop village or a bustling town square.
 The Italian language is one of the most beautiful in the world.
 It is also the Italian people and their love of life as well as the affectionate way they live it.
-And most importantly for us bikers, is their absolute passion for anything that has an engine and wheels.
+And most importantly for us, bikers is their absolute passion for anything that has an engine and wheels.

 The exhilaration of motorcycle touring in the Dolomites is much higher than any other popular biking destination.
 The ragged Dolomites mountains harbour many of the most iconic mountain passes and scenic roads in Europe.
 These include the famous Sella Ronda as well as Valparola and Giau.
 Additionally, Falzarego and Passo di Costalunga are good choices too.
 If your aim is ticking the boxes, a ride up the legendary Stelvio pass might appeal to you.

 One of the most popular day trip options is the visit to the highest museum in the Alps.
 Marmolada dates from the First Great War and is often referred to as the Dolomites’ front line.
 The museum is located on the highest peak in the Dolomites.
 In fact, it can be reached only with a cable car.